swaptacular/swpt_accounts/protocol.rst

 * If the requested transfer has been successfully prepared, a very high probability for the success of the eventual commit MUST be guaranteed.
-Notably, the secured amount MUST be locked, so that until the prepared transfer has been finalized, the amount is not available for other transfers.
+Notably, the secured amount MUST be locked, so that until the prepared transfer is finalized, the amount is not available for other transfers.

 * MUST NOT impose unnecessary limitations on the time in which the